If you’ve been Googling “why do I feel tired all the time,” even after 8 hours of sleep, you’re not alone. You’ve tried it all:

 - Sleeping “enough”

-Emotional fatigue is what happens when your mind is overstimulated, your nervous system is overloaded, and your emotions are unresolved — all while your body technically gets enough sleep.
+Emotional fatigue occurs when the mind is overstimulated, the nervous system is overloaded, and the emotions are unresolved, all while the body technically gets enough sleep.

 Sleep vs Rest: What’s the Difference?